istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 Next, on each VM you want to add to the mesh:

-1. Install the debian package with the Envoy sidecar:
+1. Install the Debian package with the Envoy sidecar:

     {{< text bash >}}